sfence/hades_grass_divot/README.md

-Minetest Game mod: hades_garden_trowel
+Luanti Game mod: hades_grass_divot
 ======================================

-This mod provide new grass spreading method to Minetest subgame Hades Revisited.
+This mod provide new grass spreading method to Luanti subgame Hades Revisited.

 See LICENSE for license information.